jwrobes/wizewomen/cred.md

   <li>I am a Certified Spiritual Exploration Specialist with the International Institute for Past Life and Awareness Engineering.</li>
   <li>I studied World Religions and Gender Studies at the University of Colorado in Boulder for my Bachelor's Degree.</li>
   <li>I'm trained as a Doula which is a physical, emotional and informational support person for women and their families during pregnancy, birth and postpartum.</li>
-  <li>I've been meditating for nearly 20 years and infuse my work with mindfulness and awareness as tools of self-empowerment.</li>
+  <li>I've maintained a disciplined meditation practice for 20 years and infuse my work with mindfulness and awareness as tools of self-empowerment.</li>
 </ul>

 Click [here](https://www.hhs.gov/sites/default/files/ocr/privacy/hipaa/understanding/coveredentities/notice.pdf) for Notice of Privacy Practices for Protected Health Information.